 This had been building for a while.
 In the kitchen, Felicity held a full glass of water and leaned against the cool edge of the sink, feeling the countertop bite into her belly, the sharp edges hard against the crests of her pelvis.
 She looked at her reflection in the window and drained the glass.
 Tom had been away for most of the month, and Felicity had been very good.
-She’d stuck with her toys and her own fast fingers, stuck with strangled conversations mobile to mobile, the thing nestled in her pillows while she tugged and thrust and shared her needs with her absent, similarly gasping husband.
+She’d stuck with her toys and her own fast fingers, stuck with strangled conversations mobile to mobile, the thing nestled in her pillows while she tugged and thrust and shared her needs with her absent, similarly gasping husband, as she masturbated herself into oblivion.

 Tom, you terrible slut, she thought.
 I was a good girl once, but then you told me that I needn’t be.
 Felicity remembered Tom watching her watching Harry at the beach.
 That dumb summer barbecue, enlivened by Harry’s trunks.
 She’d been letting her idle mind – a little buzzed by cheap prosecco – drift over Harry’s tan torso under his Tommy Bahama shirt, and had felt her mouth open slightly when she noticed the length of him, the easy movement of his half-curled cock in sea-damp black.
 She wanted suddenly to be in the surf with him, naked as a seal.
 And then Tom laughed in her ear and said: